R Language Modules

-- Execute R Script: Executes an R script from an Azure Machine Learning experiment
+- Execute R Script: Runs an R script from a Machine Learning experiment.

-- Create R Model: Creates an R model using custom resources
+- Create R Model: Creates an R model by using custom resources.

 Requirements when using R

-Before using R script in Azure Machine Learning Studio, observe the following requirements:
+Before using R script in Machine Learning Studio (classic), observe the following requirements:

-When you attach any Azure ML dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name, dataset.
+When you attach any Machine Learning dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name dataset.